How Can I Implement the Discipline Fund in my Portfolio?

 - 35% Diversified stocks for aggressive longer-term growth.

-This portfolio can be implemented with as few as three ETFs with a total expense ratio of less than 0.15% (for example, 30% DSCF, 35% VCIT and 35% VOO) that provides an investor with liquidity across specific time horizons, broad global diversification, simplicity, behavioral bias hedging, low fees and tax efficiency.
+This portfolio can be implemented with as few as three ETFs with a total expense ratio of just 0.16% (for example, 30% DSCF, 35% VGSH and 35% VT) that provides an investor with liquidity across specific time horizons, broad global diversification, simplicity, behavioral bias hedging, low fees and tax efficiency.

-The primary advantage of this allocation relative to using traditional diversified core index funds is that the Discipline Fund’s countercyclical rebalancing approach improves behavioral alpha by helping you behave better, it improves tax efficiency by inverting the core and satellite positions AND potentially improves risk adjusted returns.
+The primary advantage of this allocation relative to using traditional diversified core index funds is that the Discipline Fund’s countercyclical rebalancing approach improves behavioral alpha by helping you behave better, it improves tax efficiency by inverting the core and satellite positions AND potentially improves risk adjusted returns by trying to maintain a lower average standard deviation than today’s balanced indexing options.
 In a traditional core and satellite approach you have to rebalance the satellites when they outperform the core.
 The Discipline Fund allows you to maintain a diversified core holding, but rebalances within the single ETF against the predominant trend in the aggressive satellite holding without distributing capital gains, which means you don’t have to rebalance your other holdings as often.
 This not only means improved behavior and better risk profile consistency, but it also improves tax efficiency relative to traditional core index funds.

 ¹ – This analysis assumes an average asset allocation of 50% stocks and 50% bonds in the Discipline Fund, although it could rebalance between a band of 30-70 stocks-bonds and 70-30 stocks-bonds.